gramexrecipes/gramex-ml-workshop/README.md

 The `url:` section maps URLs to content.
 Here is an example:
 ```
 url:
-    home:                                   # "homepage" can be replaced with any unique name
+    appname-home:                                   # "homepage" can be replaced with any unique name
         pattern: /$YAMLURL/                 # Map the URL /
         handler: FileHandler                # using a built-in FileHandler
         kwargs:                             # Pass these options to FileHandler
-            path: $YAMLPATH/home.html       # Use index.html as the path to serve
+            path: $YAMLPATH/index.html       # Use index.html as the path to serve
             template: true                  # rendered as a Tornado template

-    hello:                                  # A unique name for this mapping
+    appname-hello:                                  # A unique name for this mapping
         pattern: /hello                     # Map the URL /hello
         handler: FunctionHandler            # using the build-in FunctionHandler
             kwargs:                         # Pass these options to FunctionHandler